Back in November, I mentioned I was dwelling into the world of Ayurveda and eating according to one’s Dosha, and you may be wondering how it all went.

-Well, I learned a thing or two from it that I will forever cherish and keep with me into my daily life and diet.
+Well, I learned a thing or two from it that I will forever cherish and keep with me in my daily life and diet.

 - Letting Yourself Feel What You Feel.
 I noticed pretty quickly the fire I had in yoga during the summer and early fall developed into something more slower and deeper during winter.

-My problem seems to have something to do with the digestive track and/or being hormonal.
+My problem seems to have something to do with the digestive tract and/or being hormonal.
 Because diet didn’t seem to cut it I figured I’d take help from some Ayurvedic herbal remedies.
-Together with Triphala I used Guduchi & Neem for regulate the liver and eliminate toxins – excess hormones are taken care of by the liver.
-Later I switch to Neem & Sarsparilla which helps for healthy skin and the treatment of eczema, psoriasis, acne and rosacea.
+Together with Triphala, I used Guduchi & Neem to regulate the liver and eliminate toxins – excess hormones are taken care of by the liver.
+Later I switch to Neem & Sarsparilla which helps for healthy skin and the treatment of eczema, psoriasis, acne, and rosacea.

-There was a significant change in my skin after a month that also lasted off the pill.
-I still believe Guduchi & Neem was the most powerful one, that gave me detox symptoms in the form of headache and lethargy the first few days of taking it.
+There was a significant change in my skin after a month that also lasted off the herbs.
+I still believe Guduchi & Neem was the most powerful one, that gave me detox symptoms in the form of a headache and lethargy the first few days of taking it.

 There were a few things I didn’t agree with when it came to Ayurveda and Diet.

 - Looking subjective at the Dosha Diet.
 I tried eating after Pitta for about 2 months very strictly, but it just didn’t work for me.
-My troubles didn’t seem to pass by avoiding carrots, beets and my staple the banana.
+My troubles didn’t seem to pass by avoiding carrots, beets, and my staple, the banana.
 I actually felt much better when incorporating them back into my diet!
 But as said before, following the dosha diet objective, looking at the whole picture, goes along fine.
-I just don’t think too much bananas was the devil of my problems.
+I just don’t think bananas was the problem.
 But this could also be because a Pitta-diet is mostly made for the summer.
-Now I did agree upon less spice the better for my tummy.
-And even though arugula is no match for spinach, I did find it making my skin glow somehow more.
+Now I did agree with less spice the better for my tummy.
+And even though arugula is no match for spinach, I did find it makes my skin glow somehow more.

 - Wrong Food Combining.
 This is not a strike to Ayurveda itself but the book I was following.
 I think I mentioned this when posting one of the breakfast recipes in the book.
-Ayurveda in general educate in proper food combining, which is actually an important part of a healthy Ayurvedic diet.
-So I was a bit sad that they didn’t put emphasis on this in the book, because I believe this is one of the things that would help Swedes make better food choices.
+Ayurveda, in general, educates in proper food combining, which is actually an important part of a healthy Ayurvedic diet.
+So I was a bit confused that they didn’t put more emphasis on this in the book because I believe this is one of the things that would help one make better food choices.

 If you don’t want to change your diet, change the way you eat it.

-Eating according to ones dosha made me explore it more beyond just diet-wise, and I ended up looking into Ayurvedic skincare.
+Eating according to one’s dosha made me explore it more beyond just diet-wise, and I ended up looking into Ayurvedic skin care.
 This may have been the most profound thing that has helped my acne.
 By identifying myself as Pitta I learned to see my skin as not being problematic but sensitive, and so is my body and mind.
 If I get upset it will upset my stomach and will then show off on my face.
-Same thing happens when I upset my stomach with the wrong types of foods that are either hard to digest or upsetting in some way.
+The same thing happens when I upset my stomach with the wrong types of foods that are either hard to digest or upsetting in some way.

-We often times don’t see stress in the form of food or what we apply on our bodies.
+We often times don’t see stress in the form of food or what we apply to our bodies.
 But this lesson taught me to lean towards more gentle and milky cleansers, and also indulge in cooling and moisturizing oils; keeping it simple as possible and not overwhelm my face and body with different products.
 Just doing this alone has helped my skin be less irritated and less acne-prone.
 But what I did feel at the end was that this isn’t just something people with a Pitta constitution should do.
-We all have different grades of sensitivity, but we all should treat ourselves, our bodies, our skin with kindness and be gentle to it.
-It suddenly kind of makes sense not to use harsh products on your acneic skin, but to really go after the motto: Less is More.
+We all have different grades of sensitivity, but we all should treat ourselves, our bodies, and our skin, with kindness and be gentle with it.
+It suddenly kind of makes senses not to use harsh products on your acneic skin, but to really go after the motto: Less is More.

 About The Book

-Maten Är Min Medicin (Food Is My Medicine) is one of the few cook books that I have that actually delivers tasteful recipes.
-Me and my hubby loved all the curry dishes, and then some.
-I also was very pleased to see simple DIY spice mixes and find a few raw food recipes even though they were high fat.
-I do think this book teaches you the basics of how to incorporate Ayurveda in Sweden, and overlook of the different types of doshas.
+Maten Är Min Medicin (Food Is My Medicine) by Janesh Vaidya, is one of the few cookbooks that I have that actually delivers tasteful recipes.
+I and my hubby loved all the curry dishes, and then some.
+I also was very pleased to see simple DIY spice mixes and find a few raw food recipes.
+I do think this book teaches you the basics of how to incorporate Ayurveda in Sweden, and overlook the different types of doshas.
 My only concern is that it ignores the whole concept of proper food combining.